damodhar92/SQL/car_dekho/README.md

 The objective of this project is to conduct a comprehensive analysis of the CarDekho dataset to extract meaningful insights using SQL across different dimensions.
 This analysis aims to inform strategic decision-making processes, optimize services, and enhance customer satisfaction.

 ### About the Dataset
+The car_dekho dataset consists of 13 columns and 7927 rows.

 * Name: #name or model of the car.
 * Year: #Tmanufacturing year